 Grand Valley State University – Summer in Seville

-All courses oﬀered in Seville are UR courses and will transfer with the regular A-F grade scale.
-Students may earn up to 2 units
+All courses oﬀered in Seville will transfer with the regular A-F grade scale.

 This course will explore the diverse cultures and the interrelationship between Latin America and Spain over five centuries (from 1492 to present).
 The course will also study how Seville served as the cultural axis between the New World and Europe for centuries.
 The course is taught in English and is open to students from other disciplines.

 SPA 310: Spanish Civilization and Culture (3 credits)